portsoc/hangman-in-branches/README.md

 Before we start, we placed the call to `redrawKeyboard` in the correct line in `registerLetter`.
 This was left as a challenge in the previous branch, make sure to check it out.
+We have also tidied up the comments (notice that you can see our documentation when hovering over the functions).

 We being by replacing our placeholder image (in `index.html`) with a canvas element.
 In `index.js` we select the canvas and pass it to the functions `drawHangman` alongside the number of lives.